OlivierLDff/NetUdp/Readme.md

 Rectangle
 {
-    property NetUdp.Server server
+    property NetUdp.Socket socket
-	NetUdpDebug.Server
+	NetUdpDebug.Socket
     {
-        object: server
+        object: socket
     }
 }
 ```

-`NetUdp.Debug.Server` is a `Qaterial.DebugObject`.
-If you want the raw content to display it somewhere else, then use `NetUdp.Debug.ServerContent` that is a `Column`.
+`NetUdp.Debug.Socket` is a `Qaterial.DebugObject`.
+If you want the raw content to display it somewhere else, then use `NetUdp.Debug.SocketContent` that is a `Column`.

 ## Configuring